The End for MS-13

 “The rise in gang violence, which is ruining lives, wreaking havoc, and causing irreparable and devastating harm to families, is hitting home in the most personal and tragic way in Suffolk County, where we’ve seen ongoing violence perpetrated by MS-13 and other Central American gangs taking innocent lives and threatening the safety of our schools.”

-The members of MS-13 are typified mostly by Central American men, who vigorously audition members of the immigrant community for enrollment, when they are not meting out fear and retribution at the edge of a machete.
+The members of MS-13 are typified mostly by Central American men, who vigorously audition members of the immigrant community for enrollment when they are not meting out fear and retribution at the edge of a machete.

 “They will be out of here quickly,” President Trump said, flanked on stage by men and women of law enforcement on Long Island, where he announced his anti-gang initiative.
 He praised members of Law Enforcement from coast to coast, and vowed the eradication of savage gangs such as MS-13.
-Trump failed however to outline his plan for the ‘liberation‘ of cities like New York and San Francisco who have found themselves inundated by gang activity in recent years.
+Trump failed, however, to outline his plan for the liberation of cities like New York and San Francisco, which have have found themselves inundated by gang activity in recent years.

-Trump’s visit to Long Island comes a day after Attorney General Jeff Sessions, flew to El Salvador to discuss with law enforcement officials efforts to quell the growing problems posed by Ms-13 and its members.
+Trump’s visit to Long Island comes a day after Attorney General Jeff Sessions flew to El Salvador to discuss with law enforcement officials the efforts to quell the growing problems posed by Ms-13 and its members.

 [Featured Image by Spencer Pratt/ Getty Images]